 - Google Pay.

 - Advantages: Wide availability (available in over 200 countries).

 - Disadvantages: Usage and currency conversion fees on top of regular transaction fees.

 - Accepts: Credit cards, debit cards, Venmo, PayPal Credit.

 Stripe is one of the top online payment services for both large and small businesses alike.
 Besides ecommerce stores, it’s also a recommended ecommerce payment system for subscription sites because of its ability to set up recurring payments.

 - Disadvantages: Limited availability; setup is not as easy as PayPal’s.

 Although Square is known as an in-person point-of-sale solution that processes credit card transactions, it can also process online transactions.
-It’s recommended for small businesses that have a physical store and want to open an ecommerce store.
+It’s recommended for small businesses that have a physical store and want to set up an ecommerce store.

 - Advantages: No monthly fee for using Square as an ecommerce payment system; easy integration with ecommerce sites.